JWBurgers/An_Introduction_to_Cryptography/Chapter 4 - Symmetric Cryptography.md

 Another famous example of a stream cipher is the **one-time pad**.
 With the one-time pad, you simply create a string of random bits as long as the plaintext message and produce the ciphertext via the XOR operation.
 Hence, the private key and the keystream are equivalent with a one-time pad.

-While the Shift cipher and Vigenere ciphers are very insecure in the modern age, the one-time pad is very secure.
-Probably the most famous application of the one-time pad was, at least until the 1980s, for the **Washington-Moscow hotline**.
+While the Shift cipher and Vigenere ciphers are very insecure in the modern age, the one-time pad is very secure if used correctly.
+Probably the most famous application of the one-time pad was, at least until the 1980s, for the **Washington-Moscow hotline**.<sup>[4](#footnote4)</sup>

 The hotline is a direct communications link between Washington and Moscow for urgent matters that was installed after the Cuban Missile Crisis.
 The technology for the has transformed over the years.
 Currently, it includes a direct fiber optic cable as well as two satellite links (for redundancy), which enable e-mail and text messaging.
 The link ends in various places in the US.
 The Pentagon, the White House, and Raven Rock Mountain are known endpoints.
 Contrary to popular opinion, the hotline has never involved telephones.